 A printed quarterly newsletter is produced by the Society and distributed locally to members in January, April, July and October.
 Out-of-town members receive the newsletter via Royal Mail, or electronically, if preferred.
 Copies of all previous newsletters are available here.

 We have about four talks a year, an annual Midsummer walk, and put on exhibitions at events such as Badsey Flower Show and the Evesham Asparagus Festival.
-We have produced four books and three DVDs.
+We have produced six books and three DVDs.
 Forthcoming events and reports of past events may be viewed here.

 The Society has been involved in a number of projects for which we have received grants: